DouglasUrner/ShopNotes/planer.md

 [Flip Top Tool Stand || Dewalt Planer / Ridgid Sander](https://www.youtube.com/watch?v=YiDvT6_mcNI) - Good details on the construction of "ShopNotes style" table locks.

 [Shop Work: How to make Fisher's Flip Cart]() - this one doesn't "free spin" it flips between stops on the sides of the table and is secured in place with draw latches.
+Runs power cord through center of pivot axle.

 [YAFTPS- Yet Another Flip Top Planer Stand](http://lumberjocks.com/projects/49223)